adr1enbe4udou1n/blog/content/posts/18-build-your-own-kubernetes-cluster-part-9/index.md

 ### Vue TS

-Create a new Vue.js project:
+Create a new Vue.js project from [vitesse starter kit](https://github.com/antfu/vitesse-lite) (be sure to have pnpm, just a matter of `scoop/brew install pnpm`):

 ```sh
 npx degit antfu/vitesse-lite kuberocks-demo-ui